dodaucy/auWin/README.md

 #### Send close signal

 Sends a close signal to the selected windows.
-Some windows may ask for confirmation. **Whether this signal is processed is entirely up to the program!
-The program could still continue!**
+Some windows may ask for confirmation.

+⚠️ Whether this signal is processed is entirely up to the program.
+The program could still continue.
+Use your task manager to kill a process.

 ![close](assets/introduction/actions/close.png)

 #### Send kill signal

-Sends a kill signal to the selected windows. **Whether this signal is processed is entirely up to the program!
-The program could still continue!**
+Sends a kill signal to the selected windows.

+⚠️ Whether this signal is processed is entirely up to the program.
+The program could still continue.
+Use your task manager to kill a process.

 #### Hide

 Hides the selected windows.
 These continue to run in the background but are no longer visible.
-Can be undone with [show](https://github.com/dodaucy/auWin#show "Show action").
+Can be undone with [show](#show "Show").

 #### Show

 Shows the selected windows that were not previously visible.
-Can be undone with [hide](https://github.com/dodaucy/auWin#hide "Hide action").
+Can be undone with [hide](#hide "Hide").

 #### Minimize